Attic Ventilation Calculator

 - **Total Net Free Area Required** (sq in) — Total NFA required by the selected code rule

-- **Total Net Free Area Required** (sq ft) — Same requirement expressed in square feet
+- **Total Net Free Area Required** (sq ft) — Same requirement expressed as area

 - **Intake (Soffit) NFA** (sq in) — Low-vent NFA required at eaves/soffits